jasonm23/onlisp-markdown/onlisp.md

 lambda-expressions, we can refer to functions directly.

-One of the big differences between Common Lisp and the dialects which preceded it are the large number of built-in functions that take functional argu- ments.
+One of the big differences between Common Lisp and the dialects which preceded it are the large number of built-in functions that take functional arguments.
 Two of the most commonly used, after the ubiquitous mapcar, are sort and remove-if.
 The former is a general-purpose sorting function.
 It takes a list and a predicate, and returns a list sorted by passing each pair of elements to the predicate.